 The root path of projects in your SCC workspace, i.e the path under which all project and solution files will be generated.
 It is used as a reference path from which the relative paths of the generated Microsoft Visual Studio project and solution files are computed.
-The relative project file path is placed as the value of the SccLocalPath attribute of the project file and as the values of the SccProjectFilePathRelativizedFromConnection[i] (where [i] ranges from 0 to the number of projects in the solution) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
-Similarly the relative solution file path is placed as the values of the GlobalSection(SourceCodeControl) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
+The relative project file path is placed as the value of the SccLocal-Path attribute of the project file and as the values of the SccProjectFilePathRelativizedFromConnection[i] (where [i] ranges from 0 to the number of projects in the solution) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
+Similarly the relative solution file path is placed as the values of the SccLocalPath[i] (where [i] ranges from 0 to the number of projects in the solution) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
 This is used only if the MSVS_SCC_PROVIDER construction variable is also set.
 The default value is the current working directory.